craigbarratt/hass-pyscript-jupyter/README.md

 about using it.

 For Jupyter notebook:
-* Jupyter notebook supports a wide range of extensions, call nbextensions.
+* Jupyter notebook supports a wide range of extensions, called nbextensions.
 Some of these might not work correctly with pyscript's kernel.
 The black and isort nbextensions do work.
 If you are having problems with notebooks running on the pyscript kernel, try disabling other nbextensions.
 Please report nbextentions that you think are useful but don't work with pyscript's kernel and we'll